-This information describes how you can perform arm and shoulder exercises, a breathing exercise, and scar massage after your mastectomy.
+This information describes how to do arm and shoulder exercises, a breathing exercise, and scar massage after your mastectomy (breast surgery).

 Ask your surgeon when it’s safe for you to start doing these exercises.
-Although most men can start the exercises on the first day after their surgery, speak with your surgeon before you begin.Back to top
+Many people can start the exercises on the first day after their surgery, but it’s important to talk with your surgeon before you start.

 Deep Breathing Exercise

-Exaggerated deep breathing can help you relax and ease discomfort and tightness around your incision (surgical cut).
-This is also a very good exercise to relieve tension during the day.
+Deep breathing can help you relax and ease discomfort and tightness around your incision (surgical cut).
+It’s also a very good way to relieve stress during the day.

-To do this exercise, sit comfortably in a chair and take a slow, deep breath through your nose.
+- Take a slow, deep breath through your nose.
 Let your chest and belly expand.
-Now, exhale slowly through your mouth.
-You can repeat this several times.

 Arm and Shoulder Exercises

-Doing arm and shoulder exercises will help you regain full range of motion on the side where you had your surgery, which is called the affected side.
-With full range of motion, you will be able to:
+Doing arm and shoulder exercises will help you get back your full range of motion on your affected side (the side where you had your surgery).
+With a full range of motion, you’ll be able to:

-Do 10 repetitions of each exercise below 5 times a day until you have regained full range of motion and can use your arm as you did before surgery in all of your normal activities.
+Do each of the exercises below 5 times a day.
+Keep doing this until you have a full range of motion again and can use your arm as you did before surgery in all your normal activities.
 This includes activities at work, at home, and in recreation or sports.
-If you had limited movement in your arm before surgery, your goal will be to regain as much movement as you had before.
+If you had limited movement in your arm before surgery, your goal will be to get back as much movement as you had before.

-If you quickly regain full range of motion, continue doing these exercises once a day.
+If you get your full range of motion back quickly, keep doing these exercises once a day instead of 5 times a day.
 This is especially true if you feel any tightness in your chest, shoulder, or under your affected arm.
-These exercises can help prevent scar tissue from forming in your armpit and shoulder.
+These exercises can help keep scar tissue from forming in your armpit and shoulder.
 Scar tissue can limit your arm movements later.

-If you continue to have difficulty moving your shoulder 4 weeks after your surgery, tell your surgeon.
-They will determine if you need further rehabilitation, such as physical or occupational therapy.
+If you still have trouble moving your shoulder 4 weeks after your surgery, tell your surgeon.
+They will tell you if you need more rehabilitation, such as physical or occupational therapy.

-- 4 pieces of tape (to mark your progress on a wall)
+- 4 pieces of dark tape (to mark your progress with some exercises)

-- A stopwatch, timer, or watch with a second hand.
-You will need to hold some of the exercises for a full minute.
+- A stopwatch, timer, or watch with a second hand (to time some exercises)

-The shoulder roll is a good beginning exercise, since it provides a gentle stretch to your chest and shoulder muscles.
+The shoulder roll is a good exercise to start with because it gently stretches your chest and shoulder muscles.

-- Stand or sit comfortably with your arms relaxed at your sides (see Figure 1).
+- Stand or sit comfortably with your arms relaxed at your sides.

-- Now, switch directions and do 10 shoulder rolls in the forward direction.
+- Switch directions and do 10 forward shoulder rolls.
 Bring your shoulders backward, up, forward, and down.
+Do this 10 times.

-The shoulder wings exercise will help you regain outward movement of your shoulder.
+The shoulder wings exercise will help you get back outward movement of your shoulder.
 You can do this exercise while sitting or standing.

 - Place your hands on your chest or collarbone.